I’m fired up. And I’m turning my mom rage into real change.

 Maternal Health Lead - Minnesota Chapter

-I’m building a community action plan for maternal mental health—because every future mom in our state deserves to feel seen, heard, and supported.
-I joined Chamber of Mothers to turn my frustration into action and connect with other Minnesota moms who are also fed up and fired up.
+I’m building a community action plan for maternal mental health—because every future mom in our Minnesota deserves to feel seen, heard, and supported.
+I joined Chamber of Mothers to turn my frustration into action and connect with other moms in my community who are also fed up and fired up.

 What it means to me.